Grief Counseling in Virginia

 Begin Counseling in Virginia and North Carolina

 If you’re having a hard time coping with your feelings and memories following a loss, consider grief counseling.
-Our Richmond, VA, Chesapeake, VA, Virginia Beach, VA, and North Carolina based offices have caring grief and loss therapists/counselors who specialize in treatment.
+Our Charlotte, NC, Chesapeake, VA, Richmond, VA, and North Carolina-based offices have caring grief and loss therapists/counselors who specialize in treatment.
 To start your therapeutic journey, follow these simple steps:

 Other Mental Health Services at Whole Journey

-Grief counseling in Virginia and North Carolina isn’t the only service we offer in our Richmond, Virginia, Chesapeake, Virginia, and Virginia Beach, Virginia, and Charlotte, North Carolina counseling clinics.
+Grief counseling in Virginia and North Carolina isn’t the only service we offer in Charlotte, NC, Chesapeake, VA, and Richmond, VA.
 Other mental health services Whole Journey provides include anxiety treatment, couples counseling, walk and talk therapy, PTSD treatment and trauma therapy, and child counseling and wellness.
-We also help with women’s issues, men’s issues, medical illness, and cancer counseling, and counseling for life transitions, and kids and family.
+We also help with women’s issues, men’s issues, medical illness, cancer counseling, and counseling for life transitions, and kids and family.
 Finally, we work through counseling for people of color, grief and loss, work and career, counseling for millennials, and group workshops and classes.